blueprint - Blueprint Python library

 walk() is a generic implementation of the algorithm described in blueprint(5) which accepts callbacks as keyword arguments:

-before_packages(manager): Executed before a package manager's dependencies are enumerated.
+Executed before a package manager's dependencies are enumerated.package(manager, package, version):

-after_packages(manager): Executed after a package manager's dependencies are enumerated.
+Executed after a package manager's dependencies are enumerated.before_services(manager):

-before_services(manager): Executed before a service manager's dependencies are enumerated.
+Executed before a service manager's dependencies are enumerated.service(manager, service, deps):

-service_file(manager, service, pathname): Executed when a file dependency is enumerated.
+Executed when a file dependency is enumerated.service_package(manager, service, package_managername, package):

-service_source(manager, service, dirname): Executed when a source tarball dependency is enumerated.
+Executed when a source tarball dependency is enumerated.after_services(manager):

 The blueprint.backend module implements blueprint-create(1).
 Each module within (for example, blueprint.backend.apt) must contain a function by the same name (in the example, blueprint.backend.apt.apt) which accepts a blueprint.Blueprint object and a blueprint.rules.Rules object.
 When blueprint.backend is imported, it finds all such functions, lists them in blueprint.backend.__all__, and imports the function.
 Use the backend functions thus: